svetee/Module-9---Surfs-Up/README.md

 # Module-9---Surfs-Up

 ## Purpose

-To help W.Avy to simply understand the provided data and giving him elements to make the right decision on opening a surf shop in Oahu.
+Simple understanding of data data and giving to make the best decisions how to operate a surf shop in Hawaii.

 ## Analysis and Challenges
 Many database functions did not work well when running my code until I have updated my material version and importing dependencies.